quiltdata/t4/UserDocs.md

 ## Installation

-Make sure that you have Python 3.6 or higher, and have the [AWS CLI](https://aws.amazon.com/cli/) command line tool, `aws`, installed (via `pip install aws-cli`).
-Then, if this is your first time using AWS, run the following to store the IAM credentials you wish to use with T4:
+Make sure that you have Python 3.6 or higher, and have the [AWS CLI](https://aws.amazon.com/cli/) command line tool (via `pip install aws-cli`).

+If this is your first time using AWS, run the following to store the IAM credentials you wish to use with T4:
 ```
 $ aws configure
 ```